wistia/wistia-open-docs/_posts/stats-api.md

 ### Media: Show

 The Wistia stats API can be used to retrieve stats for any given video.
+Ever wanted to entice that special someone (or those hundreds of special someones viewing your page) to watch your video?
+Win their heart by displaying impressive data like your engagement rate.
+Or, give away a puppy to the thousandth viewer of your video.
+We heard you can 3D print those now.

 #### The Request